artemsen/swayimg/README.md

 ## Known issues
 - Animation is not supported, only the first frame is displayed;
-- Image width or height cannot exceed 32767 pixels (Cairo limit);
+- Image width or height cannot exceed 32767 pixels (Cairo limit).
-- BMP compressed images are not supported.

 ## Usage